Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-The following cliche' is quite a popular one, perhaps one dog owners would probably want to forget all about and cancel it from other people's mind once and for all.
-You have some guests over for the very first time, your home smells great, you offered a sumptuous meal, and now you are settling on the coach showing them pictures of your recent wedding.
-Then seconds later comes Rover which as if it was the most natural behavior in the world, goes on a humping frenzy in front of all the guests, grandma and children included.
-Embarrassed, you take Rover by the collar and off he goes to his crate for a time-out.
+The following cliché is quite a popular one (but it's also one dog owners would like to forget): You have some guests over for the very first time, your home smells great, you offered your guests a sumptuous meal, and now you are settling in on the couch, showing them pictures of your recent wedding.
+Then, seconds later, Rover goes on a humping frenzy in front of all the guests—grandma and children included.
+Embarrassed, you take Rover by the collar, and off he goes to his crate for a timeout.

 How to Curb the Behavior

 Curbing this embarrassing behavior requires determining why the dog is humping in the first place.
 For instance, if a dog is humping out of raging hormones, according to Vetinfo, neutering may reduce humping behaviors in 60% of the cases.
 If the dog is humping you, you may want to determine under what circumstances the behavior happens.
 In case of humping pillows or other toys when left home alone, a dog may be helped by removing such items and offering more stimulating toys such as stuffed Kongs or other puzzles.
 Severe cases may need medical management with drugs.

 Humping due to a bully attitude is rude behavior at the dog park and may cause serious dog fights.
 This behavior should be discouraged,especially when the other dogs are not happy to be humped.
 And obviously, humping due to an irritation should be investigated by a veterinarian.
 But don't be too fast to label your dog as rude; humping can also be due to stress, arousal, anxiety and some dogs hump just for play.

 Potential Causes of Humping Behaviors in Dogs